ntop/n2n/doc/ConfigurationFiles.md

 # Configuration Files

-To help deployment of locally different configurations, n2n supports the use of configuration files for `edge` and `supernode`.
+To help deployment and better handle locally different configurations, n2n supports the optional use of configuration files for `edge` and `supernode`.

 They are plain text files and contain the desired command line options, **one per line**.